mogtofu33/gitlab-ci-drupal/docs/usage.md

 ### Skip jobs

-You can set variables values on your `.gitlab-ci.yml` or in the Gitlab CI UI under _Settings > CI/CD > Variables_
+You can set variables values on your `.gitlab-ci.yml` or in the GitLab CI UI under _Settings > CI/CD > Variables_

-With variables you can disable some tests without editing any file, available skip variables are described in [variables.yml](https://gitlab.com/mog33/gitlab-ci-drupal/-/raw/4.x-dev/.gitlab-ci/template/variables.yml)
+With variables you can disable some tests without editing any file, available skip variables are described in [variables.yml](https://gitlab.com/mog33/gitlab-ci-drupal/-/raw/11.x-dev/.gitlab-ci/template/variables.yml)

 ### Workflow of jobs